xxxcrttt/MLDL/interview/python .md

 ### Q44.
 OOP concepts
 Python is an OOP language, any program can be solved in python by creating an object model

+### Q.OOP doesn't support true private attributes/ methods, limitation?
+There is a convention if we prefix the name with an underscore, it's considered private.

 ### Q45. deep & shallow copy
 1. **shallow copy**: used when a new instance type gets created and it keeps the value that are copied in the new instance
 2. **Deep copy**: used to store the values that are already copied.
 It doesnt copy the reference pointers to the objects.